Plank theorems and their applications: a survey: Applications in number theory

 We present here the arguments of Ball that make use of the ideas of plank theorems and we only sketch the other arguments.
 A few remarks will first allow us to simplify the proof.

 \begin{rem} The \textit{determinant} of a lattice is an invariant defined as the absolute value of the determinant of the matrix representation of the linear isomorphism between this lattice and $\Z^n$.
 In particular, the density of a sphere packing of volume $V$ in $L$ is $V/\det L$.
 Moreover, we say that a lattice $L$ is \textit{admissible} with respect to a symmetric convex body $C$ if the only point of $L$ that the interior of $C$ contains is $0$.
 Take $C$ to be the ball of radius $2r$ centered at $0$.
 Then a lattice $L$ contains a sphere packing of balls of radius $r$ if and only if $L$ is admissible with respect to $C$.
 Without loss of generality, we will be looking for a lattice with determinant $1$, so that its density coincides with the volume of the balls in the sphere packing.
 Hence, Ball's result with follow if we find a determinant $1$ lattice that is admissible for the ball of volume $2(n-1)$ centered at $0$.
 But by a compactness argument, it suffices to find a family of determinant $1$ lattices that are admissible for the ball of volume $\geq 2(n-1)-o(1)$.
-Equivalently, we can fix the lattice and find a family of convex symmetric bodies that are admissible with respect to this lattice starting with the balls.
-After a deformation of these balls into ellipsoids that is to be determined precisely and upon taking the simple lattice $\Z^n$, we are looking for a family of ellipsoids $\{E_R\}$ admissible with respect to $\Z^n$ and of volume
+Equivalently, we can fix the lattice to be $\Z^n$ and find origin-centered admissible ellipsoids of volume